Silva has a background as a technical writer. In addition to how-to articles, she writes about cooking, travel, and personal experiences.

 This recipe is for a versatile, easy-to-make flatbread.
-There's no dough sheet or baking sheet to wash (just the sauté pan and mixing bowl).
+There's no dough sheet or baking sheet to wash (just a sauté pan and a mixing bowl).

 I placed a large Pampered Chef pizza stone in the oven, and then preheated the oven to 450 degrees.
 I placed another pizza stone on the counter.
 You can use cookie sheets instead if you don't have pizza stones.

 I peeled and sliced a large tomato into thin rounds and set aside on a paper towel to drain.
 I also washed, dried, and diced up 5 leaves of fresh basil.

 I made the flatbread recipe (below) and divided it in half.
 In the first half, I added some McCormick Italian herb grinder spices.
 I rolled the first half out as directed, quite thin, onto parchment paper, and transferred it to the oven, on the parchment paper.
 Bake, watching carefully.
 When it started to become golden, but wasn't quite ready yet, I took it from the oven and flipped it over.

 Flipping it over is the important step if you want a crisp crust.